acidburn0zzz/nolith-release-tools/doc/monthly.md

 and reasoning behind this schedule can be found [on the blog].

 The [release manager] should begin the monthly release process *no earlier than* the 8th (Pacific time, midnight is the start of the workday in Europe).
-The last day to reliably get you code in the release is the 7th (Pacific time).
+The last day to reliably get your code in the release is the 7th (Pacific time).

 For an idea of the release process please see the [monthly template](https://gitlab.com/gitlab-org/release-tools/blob/master/templates/monthly.md.erb).